An absolute gem

 I think that Mr Nott may have watched too many Westerns but (a) so have I and (b) that’s impossible.

 Karen wears a very pointy Jane Russell-style bra and has rather 1950s more than 1870s blonde coiffure.
-Boetticher (still an item with her) enjoys highlighting her (admittedly spectacular) figure against the skyline.
+Boetticher (still her lover) enjoys highlighting her (admittedly spectacular) figure against the skyline.
 Boetticher women were not, I fear, chosen for their contribution to the storyline so much as being objects – objects of desire, mostly.
 Steele doesn’t do too badly, though I don’t think she was much danger of winning an Oscar.
 Still, she holds her own, toting a rifle and riding hard.
 She’s no weak character.

 It turns out that there’s a real villain, more villainous than the others, in the shape of Lee Van Cleef – though even he is allowed to be semi-likable and vaguely ashamed of himself.
 Actually, his part is quite small and restricted to the last reel.
 Boetticher liked Van Cleef but said, “He drank a lot.
 There were a couple of scenes in the picture where he opened his mouth and his tongue was absolutely white from the liquor, so we had to cut them out.”
 I think he meant the scenes, not the tongue.